dask/design-docs/002-dask-cli.md

 ## Motivation

-Today we have the follow CLI tools:
+Today we have the following CLI tools:

 - Distributed
   - `dask-scheduler` - Starts a scheduler